Last updated on October 10, 2025 4:39 am

 By the 19th century, the first-hand drill was introduced, allowing for faster speeds than any other drill that had come before.

 You can see more on the evolution of hand drills here [2].
-The manual drill has come through a lot before it came to the brushless innovation of drills.
+The manual drill underwent a lot before it evolved into the brushless drills they are today.

 Manual drill comparison